 The Massachusetts Gaming Commission, after insistent prodding by MGM Springfield and Encore Boston Harbor, approved craps and additional blackjack seats on the casino floor.
 Improved coronavirus statistics in the state influenced the change.

 The MGC kept craps, roulette, and poker tables closed when Massachusetts casinos closed in March of 2020.
-Craps, and roulette have only recently opened up.
-Poker rooms are still not open.
+As a result, Craps and roulette have only recently opened up.
+Likewise, poker rooms are still not open.

-Now, dice is back.
+Another example of Massachusetts Making Casinos More Competitive is that dice are back on the casino floor.
 Craps tables will allow a maximum of six players, three on each side of a table, with plexiglass partitions between players and partitions for three dealers.
 The casino will enforce a minimum distance of four feet between seats.
 The dice will be sanitized between throws, most likely a change of shooters.
 Non-players will not be allowed to gather around tables.

 According to the Massachusetts Gaming Commission, the reintroduction of craps will be accompanied by a temporary change to the licensee’s internal controls in conjunction with COVID-19-related health and safety measures.
 That temporary change states that: All bets must be placed before the dice are sent out.
-Signage to the same effect is required on each dice table.
+In addition, signage to the same effect is required on each dice table.

 Blackjack Adds a Seat